Playroom/Office/Guest (POG) in 300 sf? (And then a whole house glow-up.)

 Easy to clean Lowes’ carpet was measured and installed.

-A new rug (indestructible) from FLOR, window shutters, a ton of Ikea storage, a Frame TV from Samsung sporting different art every day, and an extremely long cushion in faux leather for a window seat, we were ready for the POG to go forth and fulfill its’ destiny.
+A new rug (indestructible) from FLOR, window shutters, a ton of Ikea storage, a Frame TV from Samsung sporting different art every day, and an extremely long cushion in faux leather for a window seat, and we were ready for the POG to go forth and fulfill its destiny.